rust-lang/wg-async/src/vision/shiny_future/alan_switches_runtimes.md

 ### **Are there any [projects] that are hindered by this future?**

 We have to pay careful attention to embedded projects like [MonsterMesh].
-Some of the most obvious ways to implement this future would lean on `dyn` types and perhaps boxing, and that would rule out embedded projects.
+Some of the most obvious ways to implement this future would lean on `dyn` types and perhaps boxing, and that would rule out some embedded projects.
 Embedded runtimes like [embassy] are also the most different in their overall design and they would have the hardest time fitting into the std APIs (of course, many embedded projects are already no-std, but many of them make use of some subset of the std capabilities through the facade).
+In general, traits and generic functions in std could lead to larger code size, as well.

 [embassy]: https://github.com/akiles/embassy